 Teachers and students deserve better

 I support public education and believe the state needs to be efficient and accountable, just like every other area of government.
-Kansas school districts have $1 billion in unused cash reserves.
+I voted to fully fund K-12 education.
+There are ways to improve education without raising taxes.
+For example, Kansas school districts have $1 billion in unused cash reserves.
 If even a fraction of that is used, we could avoid cuts everywhere.
 With education taking 65% of the state budget – and huge increases in spending ordered by the court – we must demand accountability in education spending.
 Not enough of those dollars are reaching the classroom to help teachers and students.
 Here's how we can make sure classrooms come first.

 Currently, only 53 cents of every tax dollar that is sent to our schools goes to classrooms.* The rest gets swallowed up by administrators and other programs that don’t directly benefit Kansas students.